 Harindra is part of the Engineering team at the Broad Center for Mendelian Genomics at ATGU.
-Prior to that, he helped launch the Center for Bioinformatics, Biostatistics and Integrative Biology (C3BI) at the Pasteur Institute in Paris France and was with the Cancer group at the Broad Institute of MIT.
+Prior to that, he worked at the Pasteur Institute in Paris and was with the Cancer group at the Broad Institute of MIT.
 He works on developing software tools and methods that help study rare genetic diseases.
-These involve building open source software tools that enable the automated sharing and matching of patient data, facilitating the gathering of phenotypes, extending the capabilities of a web based analysis platform and designing the technology architecture of initiatives that exchange information directly with patients.
 He has a Bachelors degree in Computer science with minors in Biology and Mathematics along with a MBA with a concentration in Strategy and Business analysis.

 Laura is a computational biologist jointly based in the MacArthur lab and the Broad Institute Data Sciences and Data Engineering (DSDE) platform.
 She works on the development of variant-calling pipelines for rare disease samples.

 Kristen is an associate computational biologist who works on the preliminary analyses and management of datasets for the Exome Aggregation Consortium and novel gene discovery for Mendelian diseases.